material-shell/material-awesome/README.md

-# Awesome WM 4.x Material themes
+# Material, Modern and Mouse driven AwesomeWM 4.x theme

 ## Description
 A Material Theme for the Awesome window manager, version 4.x.